bozsahin/morphosyntactic-ccg/README.md

 # morphosyntactic-ccg
-a demo system for CKY parsing of Combinatory Categorial Grammar with morphosyntactic categories.
+a demo system for CKY parsing of Combinatory Categorial Grammar with morphosyntactic categories, including normal-form parsing.

-This is the system used in the paper http://www.mitpressjournals.org/doi/abs/10.1162/089120102760173634#.WPnRCyGGPCI

 ----------------------------------------------------------------
 Morphosyntactic CCG